-Our Mission To provide resources and guidance through the research-based imaginative world of Let's visor Numberland to inspire a generation of children to make connections to the world of mathematics and to see the joy in it!
-We aim to do this through: • Ensuring a range of a range of quality materials is available globally to assist early year teachers and parents. • Linking with current research into child psychology and mathematics. • Networking widely with professionals to continue to ensure Numberland is ‘best practice’ for all!
+It is my heartfelt mission to provide resources and guidance through the research-based imaginative world of Let’s visit Numberland to inspire a generation of children to make connections to the world of mathematics and to see the joy in it!
+I aim to do this through:

 Barbara Schindelhauer

 I am filled with gratitude for the positive feedback from the field, the international impetus, above all the difference Numberland makes to children!
+Also check out my German website www.ifvl.de

 Credentials